Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id="example_data"></a>
 ## Example Data
+### ZEN Tutorial
-For the following tutorial, we demonstrate the features of ZEN-norm using the following publically avaliable data:
+In the <a href="">ZEN Tutorial</a>, we demonstrate the features of ZEN-norm using the following publically avaliable data:

 <a id=""></a>
 <details open="open">